Closures and Completion Handlers:

 Key Points in the Example

-• @escaping: The @escaping keyword is used because the closure is called after the function has returned.
-Without @escaping, the closure would be required to be executed before the function returns.
+keyword is used because the closure is called after the function has returned.
+Without@escaping

-• Calling the Completion Handler: The completion handler is called inside the data task’s completion block, either with the data or an error.
+.
+This allows the function to provide the result of the network request or an error if something went wrong. - Calling the Completion Handler: The completion handler is called inside the data task’s completion block, either with the data or an error.

 Advantages of Completion Handlers

-• Non-blocking Code: They enable non-blocking execution of long-running tasks, keeping the main thread responsive.
+- Non-blocking Code: They enable non-blocking execution of long-running tasks, keeping the main thread responsive.

-• Error Handling: They provide a mechanism to handle errors that occur during asynchronous operations.
+- Error Handling: They provide a mechanism to handle errors that occur during asynchronous operations.

-• Code Readability: They help in writing code that is easier to understand and maintain by separating the execution of a task from the handling of its result.
+- Code Readability: They help in writing code that is easier to understand and maintain by separating the execution of a task from the handling of its result.

 Completion handlers are a fundamental concept in Swift for managing asynchronous operations, ensuring that tasks are handled efficiently and effectively once they complete.